 Your computer -> VPN -> Tor -> internet

-Although some of the providers listed above offer to make such a setup easy, this is also what happens when you use the Tor Browser or Whonix (for maximum security) while connected to a VPN server, and means that your apparent IP on the internet is that of the Tor exit node.
+Although most of the providers listed above offer to make such a setup easy, this is also what happens when you use the Tor Browser or Whonix (for maximum security) while connected to a VPN server.
+It means that your apparent IP on the internet is that of the Tor exit node.

-- Your ISP will not know that you are using Tor (although it can know that you are using VPN)
+- Your ISP will not know that you are using Tor (although it can know that you are using a VPN).

 - Allows access to Tor hidden services (.onion websites).

 - Your VPN provider cannot see what you get up to on the internet if you use the Tor Browser.

 - Your VPN provider knows your real IP address